document.lastModified :

 The high impedance buffered input is similar to previous preamps, with the addition of TVS protection and value changes to better meet the characteristics of a 6m probe dipole when used as a broadband probe with common SDR receivers.

+In operation, one switch on the Shack Board allows verifying that unwanted common mode ingress after the preamp is greatly smaller than differential signals so does not significantly degrade recovered SNR of received signals.
 A second switch activates a mechanical relay to short the input at the dipole itself.
-This allows the entire system to be verified and provides a way to measure the total receive system noise temperature.
+This allows the entire system to be verified at time of installation and also provides a way to measure the total receive system noise temperature.
 It should be understood that there may still remain mechanisms which provide coupling to unwanted near-field noise sources when the dipole lies along the gradient of an offending field.

-Plots of estimated Rec.
+Below are plots of estimated Rec.
 ITU-R P.372-16 "City" through "Quiet Rural" output noise using a 6m dipole.
 Maroon colored plot is from a model of internally generated noise due to the preamplifier.
 The desired, propagated noise, which is the target, exceeds local system noise everywhere except for Quiet Rural environments where it is still pretty close.

 Caution! : This estimate is very much subject to change as the system model and shaping is adjusted.
 The model still needs to be verified.
 Above 5 MHz where the dipole is greater than one tenth-wavelength, system-added Output_Noise noise should be somewhat lower.
-THis is not reflected in this model.
+This is not reflected in this model.

 The fiberglass pole can be ground-mounted with a screw mount for freestanding operation.
-For permanent use, the pole should be guyed It can also easily be collapsed and moved to a different location.
+For permanent use, the pole should be guyed.
+It can also easily be collapsed and moved to a different location.

 Material List